AntonioMontalvo/Week11-Hangman/README.md

   * Your `game.js` file will randomly select a word for the player.
   * `main.js` will contain the logic of your app.
 Running it in Terminal/Bash will start the game.
     * The app should end when a player guesses the correct word or runs out of guesses.
+  4. Key features:
+  	* Show the length of the word as _ _ _ _ _
+  	* Show Number of guesses remaining
+  	* Show letters already guessed
+  	* Keep track of wins ans loses

 ### Tips